whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 At some point, our ancestors suffered something terrible, and eventually the unhealthy nation started to seem "just the way life is."
 But despite all the oppression, this truth remains: being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
 It feels so incredibly wonderful because _this is who we really are._**

-Each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.**
+Each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.
+It's our human nature to live in healthy nations embracing these qualities.
+"Human nature" describes how humans live when we can choose how to live, not how people behave when they're abused, threatened, chronically insecure, and isolated, and unable to live in a deeply satisfying way.**

 So spread the good news!
 Healthy nations do exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.
+Tell other people, or share this book which is free to copy and download so that the good news is easily spread.**

 Perhaps you will someday live in a free nation, or perhaps you will lay the groundwork so that a future generation can.
 Even if you're just good to the Earth and the people around you right now, no matter what else happens, it will be worth it.